 While saline implants are somewhat less popular than silicone among patients seeking breast augmentation in Baton Rouge, LA, they certainly have their advantages.
 Many of the differences are related to the way in which saline implants are placed versus silicone.
 When a patient elects to receive saline implants, the surgeon will insert an “empty” shell through an incision either on top of or underneath the chest/pectoral muscle.
 After placement, the implant is filled with sterile saltwater, or saline.
 Unlike a silicone implant, the saline implant is filled after placement, often requiring a slightly smaller incision and resulting in slightly less scarring.

 Also rare, if a saline implant ruptures, it will be immediately obvious due to the change in breast size and shape.
 Saline is not known to cause adverse health effects and will ultimately be absorbed by the body.

 What Else Do I Need To Know About Breast Augmentation?

-Regardless of which type of implant you choose, it is important to have realistic expectations for your results.
+Regardless of which type of implant you choose, when looking for breast augmentation Baton Rouge patients should recognize it is important to have realistic expectations for your results.
 While breast augmentation is incredibly effective at increasing the volume and shape of the breasts, it will not correct sagging or drooping breasts.
 Board-certified plastic surgeon Dr. Sanchez is highly skilled in employing complementary procedures during a breast augmentation, such as breast lift, to help patients achieve their ideal result.